The wonderful world of listening to the radio

 Orlandet Radio, callsign LFO is one of three stations that broadcast NAVTEX information on 490 and 518 kHz.
 The others are Jeloya and Rogaland Radio, all controlled from Kystradio Sør.

-UPDATE: what is known as Jeloya (letter M) is actually located in Tjome/Horsten and should be referred to as Tjome Radio.
+UPDATE: what is known as Jeloya (letter M) is actually located in Tjome/Horten and should be referred to as Tjome Radio.
 Rogaland (L) and Orlandet (N) are still – albeit remotely operated – separate transmitter sites.
 See also comments below.
 (Thanks to Stian Tveit from Telenor).

 LGQ Rogaland Radio with B1 “L”, Jeloya which is actually Tjome “M”, and Orlandet “N” came in nicely!